Spin excitations of half-doped bilayer manganites: intermediate phase: Model for the intermediate phase, and magnon calculation method

 \section{Model for the intermediate phase, and magnon calculation method}

 To describe the intermediate phase~\cite{Efremov} of half-doped bilayer manganites, we consider a model of localized spins.
-As for the layered compounds in our previous work~\cite{Buitrago+Ventura+Manuel}, the intermediate phase introduced by Efremov, van den Brink and Khomskii in 2004~\cite{Efremov} is represented by spin dimers (thus incorporating aspects of the Zener polaron phase (ZP) proposed in 2002 by Daoud-Aladine et al.~\cite{Aladine}), formed by a pair of parallel Mn spins which could be of different magnitude, in principle, thereby allowing for a degree of Mn charge disproportionation.
-We denote the respective spin magnitudes in a dimer by $S_1$ and $S_2$, corresponding to \Mn{(3.5-\delta)} and \Mn{(3.5+\delta)} ions: $\delta$ being a measure of the Mn-charge disproportionation (CD).
-In the intermediate phase, consecutive spin dimers located along the planar zig-zag chains are oriented at a constant relative angle $\theta$ between them, as shown in figure~\ref{FIG1}.
+As for layered compounds in our previous work~\cite{Buitrago+Ventura+Manuel}, the intermediate phase is represented by spin dimers~\cite{Aladine} formed by a pair of parallel Mn spins which could be, in principle, of different magnitude.
+We denote the respective spin magnitudes in a dimer by $S_1$ and $S_2$, corresponding to \Mn{(3.5-\delta)} and \Mn{(3.5+\delta)} ions: $\delta$ being a measure of the Mn charge disproportionation.
+In the intermediate phase, consecutive spin dimers located along the planar zig-zag chains are oriented at a constant relative angle $\theta$ between them, as shown in figure~\ref{FIG-1}.
 Notice that the zig-zag chains are antiferromagnetically coupled between them in the planes, as well as in the ($z$) direction perpendicular to the planes, while along $z$ equal charges (spin magnitudes) are stacked one on top of another.

-Varying the Mn-charge disproportionation $\delta$ and the angle $\theta$, this intermediate phase would allow to continuously interpolate between Goodenough's CE phase ($\delta=0.5$, $\theta=0$), and the dimer phase denoted as the ``orthogonal intermediate $\pi/2-$phase" ($\delta=0$, $\theta=\pi/2$).
-Notice that in the latter $\pi/2-$phase~\cite{Efremov} consecutive dimers would have their spins oriented perpendicularly, in contrast to Daoud-Aladine's ZP phase~\cite{Aladine} where all dimers in a zig-zag chain have parallel spins: these two dimer phases as well as a generalized CE phase were analyzed as possible electronic ground states for the fits to the magnons recently measured~\cite{Johnstone}.
+Varying the Mn-charge disproportionation $\delta$ and the angle $\theta$, this intermediate phase would allow us to continuously interpolate between Goodenough's CE phase ($\delta=0.5$, $\theta=0$), and the dimer phase denoted as the ``orthogonal intermediate $\pi/2-$phase'' ($\delta=0$, $\theta=\pi/2$).
+Notice that in the latter $\pi/2-$phase~\cite{Efremov}, consecutive dimers would have their spins oriented perpendicularly, in contrast to Daoud-Aladine's ZP phase~\cite{Aladine} where all dimers in a zig-zag chain have parallel spins ($\delta=0$, $\theta=0$).
+We analyze these two dimer phases as well as a generalized CE phase as possible electronic ground states for the fits to the magnons measured in Pr(Ca$_{0.9}$Sr$_{0.1}$)$_2$ Mn$_2$O$_7$~\cite{Johnstone}.

-Here, in order to analyze their effects and identify those most relevant to improve the description of the experimental INS results so far available in half-doped manganites, we have considered a wide range of magnetic couplings, including all those previously introduced in the fits to experiments by other groups as well as a few additional ones, as shown in figure~\ref{FIG1}.
+Here, in order to analyze their effects and identify those most relevant to improve the description of the experimental INS results so far available in half-doped manganites, we have considered a wide range of magnetic couplings, including all those previously introduced in the fits to experiments by other groups as well as a few new additional ones, as shown in figure~\ref{FIG-1}.